Aerdan/2nd-semester-introduction-to-computer-science/units/7_unit/03_lesson/lesson.md

 #### Discuss the Do Now

-* Ask Students the following:
-  * What is the name of the class?
-  * Where does the Pet object get instantiated?

 #### Instruction - `__init__`

 * `__init__` is a special function that is called when the class is first initialized.